Ria424/developers-animatesdk-docs/Document_object/Document6071.md

 #### Usage

 document.importCanvasPublishTemplate(pathURI)

 #### Parameters

-**pathURI** :fileURI.A string, expressed as a file:/// URI, that specifies the path of the HTML template.
+**pathURI** `string`; A string, expressed as a file:/// URI, that specifies the path of the HTML template.

 #### Returns

-Boolean value.
-True if imported successfully.False otherwise.
+`boolean`; True if imported successfully.False otherwise.

 #### Description